Four tips for managing the big data supply chain

 But the platform isn’t the important bit: the important bit is that you work to improve accessibility across the board.
 If you are using a CDP, make sure it’s integrated with all data gathering platforms: from social media to CRM systems to analytics tools.
 The more unified your customer data, the more accurate your customer profile – and the more cohesive your customer experience.

-Looking for ways to maximise your customer data and generate better marketing results?
+Looking for ways to maximize your customer data and generate better marketing results?